surfer190/fixes/docs/stoic/50-rules-for-life-daily-stoic.md

 30. Finding one thing everyday - to be wise - 1 thing at a time
 31. Whats bad for the hive is bad for the bee - Marcus Aurelius
 32. Don't judge other people - Seneca (Scrubbing off your flaws - leave other people to their own mistakes)
-33. Study the lives of the greats - Seneka
+33. Study the lives of the greats - Seneca
 34. Forgive, forgive, forgive - a gift you give to yourself - let go
 35. Make a little progress each day - Zeno
 36. Journal - Meditations - Conversation with himself